Stacked Bar Chart

 Why:

-Compare category totals and subcategories at a single stop
+Compare category totals and subcategory contributions in a single view (a cumulative bar graph perspective)

 History of Stacked Bar Chart